 Because they are Jews, Esther and her family are considered enemies of the people and exiled to Siberia.
 The father is separated from them and sent to a slave labor camp.
 When they finally are allowed to return to Poland, they find that their extended family has been killed by the Nazis.
 From Carol Hurst’s Blog. [chapter book, ages 9 and up]

 The story of a Polish woman who helped over 400 Jewish children escape Nazi-occupied Warsaw is presented in a sophisticated, evocative, realistically illustrated picture book format.
-Source notes and additional resources conclude this riveting account. [picture book, ages 6-9]
+Source notes and additional resources conclude this riveting account. [picture book, ages 6 and up]

 After the War by Carol Matas

-This novel follows a fifteen-year-old girl, Ruth, after the release from the concentration camps.
+This novel follows a fifteen-year-old girl, Ruth, after her release from the concentration camps.
 When she attempts to return to her home in Poland, she is chased away by its present inhabitants.
 Joining the underground, she helps children with forged documents to enter Palestine.
-From Carol Hurst’s Blog. [chapter book, ages 12 and up]
+From Carol Hurst’s Blog. [young adult, ages 12 and up]

 The Island on Bird Street by Uri Orlev